leovct/polygon/nft-mint-analysis/README.md

 ## 🕵️ Analysis

 Minting an NFT involves recording unique digital content onto a blockchain network, which comes at a cost.
 Users need to pay fees to compensate the network's validators or miners for verifying and processing the transaction.
-The cost of minting an NFT depends on several factors, including:
+The total cost of a transaction can be calculated by multiplying the gas price in Gwei by the gas units used by the transaction where the gas price depends on several factors, including:

-1. The blockchain network being used
-  Different blockchain networks have varying fees for minting NFTs.
-For example, Ethereum, one of the most popular blockchain networks for NFTs, has a fee referred to as "gas" that is based on the network's congestion and the complexity of the transaction.
+1. **The blockchain network being used**: different blockchain networks have varying fees for minting NFTs.
+For example, Ethereum, one of the most popular blockchain networks for NFTs, has a fee referred to as "[gas](https://ethereum.org/en/developers/docs/gas/#what-is-gas)" that is based on the network's congestion and the complexity of the transaction.
 While Solana's fees are fixed and very low, typically less than a penny per transaction, thanks to its unique architecture, which allows it to process transactions in parallel and in a highly efficient manner.
-2. The size and complexity of the digital content
-  The larger and more complex the digital content, the more resources it will require to add it to the blockchain network, resulting in a higher fee.
+2. **The size and complexity of the digital content**: the larger and more complex the digital content, the more resources it will require to add it to the blockchain network, resulting in a higher fee.
-3. The current market conditions
-  The demand for minting NFTs can fluctuate depending on the current market conditions.
-During times of high demand, the fees may increase due to increased network congestion.
+3. **The current market conditions**: during times of high demand, the fees may increase due to increased network congestion.

-The total cost of a transaction can be calculated by multiplying the gas price in Gwei by the gas units used by the transaction.
-During times of high demand, the fees may increase due to increased network congestion.

 ### What's the gas cost of minting an NFT?